rossellafemia/ITS-ICT_BigData/labs/01-Provision_the_environment/Vagrant/README.md

 The default login and password are **admin/admin**

-Event when Vagrant finishes to provision the VMs, Ambari is still installing and starting packages on the cluster, the entire procedure may take up to 2 hours to be completed so be patient.
+Event when Vagrant finishes to provision the VMs, Ambari is still installing and starting packages on the cluster, the entire procedure may take up to 2 hours to complete so be patient.